east-sussex-county-council/Escc.ActiveDirectory/README.md

 A library for querying users and groups in Active Directory.

+## Look up the current user in ASP.NET

+You don't need this library to find the current username:

+	var username = System.Web.HttpContext.Current.User.Identity.Name;

 ## Check whether a user is in a group

 You can check whether the current user of an ASP.NET application is a member of an Active Directory group (or list of groups) using the information already available in ASP.NET, storing the result in session to avoid repeated queries by the application.